jankeromnes/Gaudi-In-a-Day/README.md

 ## Features
+---

-The homepage is a landing page for the user this will catch their eye with a colourfull mosaic background.
+**The Landing Page**: Is a landing page for the user when they first come on to the page.
+This will catch their eye with a colourfull mosaic background with bold text of the page name.

-About: This section covers a little bit about Antoni Gaudi and a link to his Wikipedia webpage if the user wishes to find out more about him.
+**About**: This section covers a little bit about Antoni Gaudi and a link to his Wikipedia webpage if the user wishes to find out more about him.

-Contact: Is a section to ask for more information, speak to us or book the day.
+**Contact**: Is a section to ask for more information on how it works, speak to us or how to book the day.

 ## Excising Features